 - Open your BitPaper in Chrome, Safari or Firefox.
 BitPaper is optimized for Google Chrome, so please use it if you have it.
 To improve performance, BitPaper recommends closing any unused browser tabs and keeping your computer plugged in (i.e. not running on battery power).

-At the start of your lesson, your tutor will paste a link to the video call on your BitPaper.
+At the start of your online lesson, your tutor will paste a link to the video call on your BitPaper.
 To join a Jitsi Meeting, either open the link in a separate browser tab OR open the Jitsi Meet app on your smartphone and enter the last six characters of the link as the “room name”.
 If you are using your web browser, you will need to tile the video windows (click on button with four squares, bottom RH corner) and resize the meeting window so that you have room to see your BitPaper.
 For example:

 [On my screen, I was able to make the Jitsi window narrower than this, but I couldn’t get the tiles to sit on top of each other – let me know if you find a better solution!]

-- It’s not the end of the world if your camera isn’t working, but it is very difficult to have a good lesson if your audio isn’t working.
+- It’s not the end of the world if your camera isn’t working, but it is very difficult to have a good online lesson if your audio isn’t working.
 If you are having microphone trouble, these links might help (even if you are using a different web browser or operating system, because there are bound to be similar settings that you can check):

 - Hopefully you’re ready to start working on your BitPaper now!
 The toolbar at the bottom has a range of useful buttons, the most useful ones being the Pen and the Text tools: